 How to Exchange Old 500 and 1000 Rupee Notes in Banks and Post Office

 In an unprecedented and historic move, Prime Minister Narendra Modi announced that Rs.
 500 and Rs.
 1000 notes will be banned in India.
 This – first time on TV announcement – came from PM Modi after Pakistan violated ceasefire agreements in Jammu and Kashmir.
 After the recent Uri Attacks by Pakistani terrorists and India’s fitting reply in form of surgical strikes across border, tensions between the two nations escalated.
 Pakistan started to violate cease fire agreements at several points along Jammu and Kashmir borders.
+After a meeting with heads of armed forces of India, PM Narendra Modi addressed the nation on November 8, 2016.
+This address was televised where PM Modi clearly stated that counterfeit currency notes are not only affecting India’s economy but are also playing instrumental role in promoting and harboring cross-border terrorism.

 In order to deal with the problem of black money and also to give a blow to terrorism, this historic move was necessary.
 He asked the Indian citizens to help by happily accepting this tough decision, which is going to cause some inconvenience for at least 2 days.